 - Accept: It isn't possible to eliminate all risks.
 In some situations, the potential benefits outweigh the risks, and all organizations have to take on some level of risk.

 In summary, identifying your vendor risks by type is a helpful method to determine what treatment of the risk might be necessary and what levels of risks are not acceptable.
-Remember that vendor risk profiles may change over time, so monitoring the vendor and reviewing their risk levels and types periodically is essential.
+Remember that vendor risk profiles may change over time, so monitoring the vendor and reviewing their risk levels and types periodically is essential to determine whether you need to implement a different technique further down the road.